discue/paddle-integration-firestore/README.md

 ```

 ### Preparing a New Subscription
-For the webhooks integration to work and to be able to correlate incoming hooks with the correct subscription, a placeholder needs to be created **first**.
-Additionally, a specific value must be passed via the `passthrough` parameter to the [Checkout API](https://developer.paddle.com/guides/ZG9jOjI1MzU0MDQz-pass-parameters-to-the-checkout).
+For the webhooks integration to work and to be able to correlate incoming hooks with the correct subscription, a placeholder needs to be created **before the checkout** and - afterward - a specific value must be passed to the [Checkout API](https://developer.paddle.com/guides/ZG9jOjI1MzU0MDQz-pass-parameters-to-the-checkout) via the `passthrough` parameter.
 This value will be returned by the `addSubscriptionPlaceholder` method.

-To create a subscription placeholder, you need to pass the id of the target parent document.
-The placeholder will be created and the method will return the required `passthrough` value.
+You can see in the example below, the Subscriptions constructor is called with the name of the target `collection` and the id of the target document.
+The id could be your `user` or `api_client` id.
+Remember: the target document must exist before creating the placeholder.

 ```js
 'use strict'